 It pays to expect the unexpected and the best way to start is to build an emergency fund - ideally, 3 to 6 months' worth of living expenses.
 This way, if something does happen, you’ll have savings to fall back on.

 Our emergency fund calculator can help you see how long it would take you to build up your emergency fund.
 You could use this to create a timeline to work towards.
 Or, if you need to build an emergency fund faster, you could see how much you need to be saving each month to reach your target.

 We all have different ideas about what the future might look like.

 Whether you dream of taking a career break, setting up your own business or giving up work altogether, the more money you build up, the more flexibility you’ll have to do what you want.

 Start putting money aside as soon as possible.
 Whether you keep this money in a savings account or invest it will depend on your individual circumstances.
-This would include whether you have an emergency fund yet, the size of your goal, how long you have to get there and your attitude to risk.
+This would include whether you have an emergency fund, the size of your goal, when you need the funds, and your attitude to risk.

 There are plenty of simple ways to prepare for life after work.
-If you can, making the most of workplace pensions is a good place to start.
+If you can, make the most of a workplace pension.
 Your employer may even offer matching contributions, which means extra money towards your retirement.

 The sooner you start, the better – even small amounts make a big difference over time.
 So set aside what you can and try to increase your contributions over time.

 Use our retirement calculator to work out how much you need to save to retire when you want, with the money you want.